List of Jurassic Park (franchise) characters: Dr. Sarah Harding

-In the novel, Dr. Sarah Harding is an ethologist (animal behaviorist) who specializes in African predators.
+In the novel, Dr. Sarah Harding is an ethologist who specializes in African predators.
 She is depicted as dark-haired and muscular.
 She is intelligent, feisty and rugged, and employs common sense and practicality in dangerous situations, putting the safety of her colleagues first.
 Her calm personality permits her to quickly take command of the group and devise ways for them to survive and escape Isla Sorna.
 She and Dr. Ian Malcolm were in a relationship for a period, and at one point she claimed she was in love with him.
 The relationship did not work out, although they remained close friends.
 She is idolized by Kelly Curtis who sees her as tough and smart.
 In the novel, she mentions that her father was a veterinarian and bird specialist at the San Diego Zoo, implying that Dr. Harding is her father.
 She rides a motorcycle on several occasions, including an instance where she is being chased by raptors.

 Harding travels to Isla Sorna with Lewis Dodgson and his group, believing them to be friends of Malcolm.
 As they approach the island, Dodgson throws Harding overboard to avoid possible interference in his plan to steal dinosaur eggs.
 Later, Harding and Dodgson take cover from a Tyrannosaurus under an SUV, and she pushes him out to be snatched by the dinosaur.